MichaelRWolf/wendy-ai/notes-from-google-doc.md

 link in the description to get more information or visit the mysticrevolution.com

 ---
 ✨ ChatGPT said:

 That transcript is perfect material for us to work with.

-You don’t need to edit it before sharing; I can easily handle mixed speakers.
-Here’s how we’ll make the most of it and keep things clear.
+You don't need to edit it before sharing; I can easily handle mixed speakers.
+Here's how we'll make the most of it and keep things clear.

 ✅ What Works About It

-It contains your real spoken cadence and energy—that’s what trains your “voice.”
+It contains your real spoken cadence and energy—that's what trains your "voice."

 It shows themes and frameworks in motion: sovereignty, inner strength, sensitivity, compassion, shadow work, suffering as treasure.

-It has context cues (timestamps, dialogue turns) that help me separate your voice from your co-host’s.
+It has context cues (timestamps, dialogue turns) that help me separate your voice from your co-host's.

-🧩 What I’ll Do With It
+🧩 What I'll Do With It

-When you upload or paste it into /70_Video_Audio/ I’ll:
+When you upload or paste it into /70_Video_Audio/ I'll:

 Tag each segment: